Code Of Conduct

-Build Stuff Conference believes our community should be truly open for everyone.
+Build Stuff Conference believes our community should be truly open to everyone.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, preferred operating system, programming language, or text editor.

 This Code of Conduct outlines our expectations for participant behavior as well as the consequences for unacceptable behavior.